ubug/ubug.github.io/schedule/index.md

 * <span class="text-primary">Breakout #3:</span>  **Localizing and Building Templates for Degree Works SEP: "it's hard to PLANS for" By Randy Hunt and Ellie Jones, Dixie State University**
   <span class="text-muted">**Description:**Randy will discuss how using Git to localize the Tomcat-based Student Educational Planner (SEP) can make the process relatively painless.
 All it takes is a couple of configuration changes, and lots of CSS.
 (ZK framework anybody?)
 Ellie will report on our recent/ongoing building-of-PLANS-templates, interesting discoveries, and anticipation of 4.1.4 PLANS promises</span>
 * <span class="text-primary">Breakout #4:</span>  **Banner XE Registration (Now Available Without a Prescription) by Adam Gleed, Utah State University**
-  <span class="text-muted">**Description:** (Combined Funky Tech Session) Randy will discuss how using Git to localize the Tomcat-based Student Educational Planner (SEP) can make the process relatively painless.
-All it takes is a couple of configuration changes, and lots of CSS.
-(ZK framework anybody?)
-Ellie will report on our recent/ongoing building-of-PLANS-templates, interesting discoveries, and anticipation of 4.1.4 PLANS promises.</span>
   <span class="text-muted">**Description:** Tired of your registration system looking like it’s stuck in the 1980s?
 Are your students embarrassed by your self-service offerings?
 You should try Banner XE Registration.
 USU did and we’re excited to talk about our configuration and human testing, marketing to students, and tips and tricks discovered along the way.</span>
 * <span class="text-primary">Breakout #5:</span>  **Birds of a Feather**